 – Cooperative local services and global internet services

 Applications in the cooperative local services and global internet services classes advertise and provide on-demand information to passing vehicles on either a commercial or non-commercial basis.
 These services may include Infotainment, comfort and vehicle or service life cycle management.
-Cooperative local services are provided from within the ITS network infrastructure.
+Cooperative local services are provided from within the Intelligent Transport System network infrastructure.
 Global internet services are acquired from providers in the wider internet.

 The following scenarios are examples (from ETSI TR 102 638):